ngoccun-code/simple_java_game/README.md

-# A simple game in Java
+# :video_game: A simple game in Java
 My very fist and simple game programmed in Java

 ## Description
 In this game, there are two different types of character: people and virus.
 The player can choose to be a person or a virus.
 All people and virus will move randomly in the game board.
 When a person comes into contact with the virus, the person and the virus then stop moving and this person is considered infected.